 One of the most spectacular views over the city at night you get probably from the bar "Felix" on top of the Peninsula Hotel in Kowloon.
-And visit the bathroom there - it's worth it, believe me! almost 10 years ago
+And visit the bathroom there - it's worth it, believe me! about 10 years ago

 If you like to get a view over the city and enjoy a short hike i would definitley recomend the liontrail.
 It leads to the peaks between new territory and kowloon.
 You can either walk up from the new territorry side or the kowloonside, however i would walk down on the kowloonsaide anyways as it is shorter and less crumpled... (to hot in the day so you will have to hike in the evening and bring a flashlight).
 From kowloon it is about 3km to the peak, so just a short 30 min walk!
 If you get the timing right you might watch the sunset from there...
 I went there just last week and got some rediculusly nice views over the city :-)

 To bad you just missed the beerfest that was going on las weekend.
 However for drinks, Lan Kwai Fong is always vibrant in the weekends!
 Also there is many resturants and bars located on Knutsford Terrace in Tsing Sha Tsui in Kowloon as well :-) almost 8 years ago

 I'll totally recommend going up the Peak by cable car, enjoy the food (breakfast would be nice) at the Lookout restaurant and do the 1 hour walk around the 'mountain' where you get to see the bird eye's view of HK, 360 degrees.

 Shopping is awesome too, so dedicate a day for that.
 Nathan road at Tsimshatsui, causeway bay...
 Shopping is all over.